Examples 2D and 3D Product Configuration Software

 Wide-angle lenses are often best for landscape as well as lifestyle photography.
 If you’re capturing product photos of a car on the road, or a tennis player using your racket, then you might use a wide-angle lens.
 These provide a wider field of view without having to distance the camera further from the subject.
 They’re terrible at capturing fine details, however, producing low-resolution and blurry imagery at deeper depths of zoom.

 Any product that has extremely small or intricate design features calls for macro lens photography.
 These are often technical products, electrical goods, industrial or automotive parts, and products like designer jewellery.

 Imagery for products like these, especially in e-commerce, need to provide consumers with a complete view of the product.
 This includes extreme close-ups for aspects like connections, wiring, machinery components, or any elements essential or unique to the product.

 Highlighting these features not only ensures you are adequately informing consumers about your product, but also that your product experience leaves nothing to the imagination.

-Accomplishing spin photography with a macro lens oftentimes requires special automated equipment for better precision and savings in time and effort.
+Producing 360 degree product photography with a macro lens oftentimes requires special automated equipment for better precision and savings in time and effort.
 Products need to be on a steady surface with a smooth rotation so that cameras can capture all 360 degrees of the product.
 Products also need to be perfectly centered in each photo, while cameras need to capture all bottom and top-view angles.